K\"ahler-Ricci Tangent Flows are Infinitesimally Algebraic: Introduction

 To accomplish this, we show that we can replace $f_{i}$ with the strong almost-soliton potential functions $h_{i}$ constructed in \cite{complexsplitting}.
 We can then prove that $|\overline{\partial}_{h_{i}}^{\ast}\eta_{i,t}|$ is almost a subsolution to the heat equation when our flow is almost-selfsimilar, which also requires proving new estimates for $h_{i}$ that improve those known for $f_{i}$.
 Finally, we take $i\to\infty$ to recover

 where $(v_{t})$ solves a backwards drift heat flow on $\mathcal{X}$ with final datum $v$, and then take $t_{0}\nearrow t_{1}$.}}

 In Section 2, we review some facts from Bamler's compactness theory and related constructions which will be needed in later sections, and we establish notation.
-In Section 3, we prove new estimates for strong almost-soliton potential functions on Ricci flows, which hold without the Kähler assumption.
-In Section 4, we establish evolution equations satisfied by certain forwards and backwards heat flows appearing in the proof of Theorem \ref{thm2}.
-We combine the ideas of the previous sections in Section 5, proving the parabolic Hörmander's estimate and establishing Theorem \ref{thm2}.
-In Section 6, we use Theorem \ref{thm2} to prove that tangent cones are normal analytic varieties.
-In Section 7, we use the parabolic frequency function and ideas from \cite{szek1} to show that the notions of metric singular set and complex analytic singular set agree.
+In Section 3, we establish evolution equations satisfied by certain forwards and backwards heat flows appearing in the proof of Theorem \ref{thm2}.
+We combine the ideas of the previous sections in Section 4, proving the parabolic Hörmander's estimate and establishing Theorem \ref{thm2}.
+In Section 5, we use Theorem \ref{thm2} to prove that tangent cones are normal analytic varieties.
+In Section 6, we use the parabolic frequency function and ideas from \cite{szek1} to show that the notions of metric singular set and complex analytic singular set agree.
 We also use the torus action generated by the Reeb vector field of the cone to show that the tangent cone is actually algebraic, completing the proof of Theorem \ref{thm1}.
-In the Appendix, we establish properties of the heat flow on a Ricci flat cone, and relate it to that of the corresponding metric flow, which is used in Sections 5 and 6. \\
+In the Appendix, we establish properties of the heat flow on a Ricci flat cone, and relate it to that of the corresponding metric flow, which is used in Sections 4 and 5. \\

 \textbf{Acknowledgments: }I thank Gábor Székelyhidi for essential conversations which made this paper possible.
 I am also grateful to Jian Song for useful suggestions and feedback.
 This material is based upon work supported by the National Science Foundation under grant DMS-2202980.